wiltfield/Csvkit/README.md

 Fixed-width files can be converted using a column schema.

 ODS support is one of the additions made in Csvkit+.
-The original csvkit `in2csv` supports formats including DBF, fixed-width, GeoJSON, JSON, NDJSON, XLS and XLSX, but does not list ODS as a supported input format. ([csvkit.readthedocs.io](https://csvkit.readthedocs.io/_/downloads/en/1.0.2/pdf/?utm_source=chatgpt.com))
+The original csvkit `in2csv` does not list ODS as a supported input format.

 ## What is different from csvkit?

-Csvkit+ started from the functionality provided by csvkit, but it is not a wrapper around the original csvkit program.

-Csvkit+ is implemented in JavaScript and runs in the browser.
+Csvkit+ is not a wrapper around the original csvkit program and does not call, embed, or depend on it in any way.
+It is an independent JavaScript codebase that reimplements the same category of functionality from scratch so it can run entirely in the browser, with no Python installation or server-side csvkit process involved.

 The following are additions made specifically for Csvkit+: